 When dealing with urine odor from your floor that will not dissipate no matter what you do, consider staining and sealing the floor.

-Refinishing your wood, tiled, concrete floor, or subfloor will provide a barrier between the source of the odor and your indoor space.
-Staining and sealing your floor completely covers the urine spot, negating the pungent odor escaping into your house.
+Refinishing your wood, tiled, concrete floor, or subfloor will provide a barrier between the source of the scent and your indoor space.
+Staining and sealing your floor completely covers the urine spot, negating the pungent scent escaping into your dwelling.

-It important to note that you might be forced to re-stain or reseal the floor if the urine spot is exposed in the future.
+It important to note that you might be forced to re-stain or reseal the floor if the wee spot is exposed in the future.

 2. Redo The Floors